mindpowered/english-auction-php/README.md

 # Licensing
 To obtain a version of this package under the MIT License, follow the instructions to [get a license][purchase].
 The MIT License has no restrictions on commercial use and permits reuse within proprietary software.

+# About
+An English auction is the most common form of auction.
+When an auction opens, the price starts low and increases as buyers bid for the item.
+Live auctions usually end when there is no new highest bid for a period of time.
+For online auctions, an end time is usually set.
+To prevent items selling for a loss, sometimes the seller will place a reserve."
+A reserve is the least amount to sell the item for, although the auction may start at a lower price than this.
+Another common feature of online auctions is the ability to pay a set price to win and end the auction.

+This package aims to provide functionality of online English auctions.

 # Requirements
 - php >= 7